The Requirement Discovery Canvas

 How the Canvas Helps

 The Requirements Discovery Canvas guides teams through the discovery process in two ways.
 First, it prompts the team to consider some fundamental requirements questions.
-Secondly, it serves as a visual framework for organising requirements as they surface.
+Secondly, it serves as a visual framework for organising what the team discovers.

 Fundamental Requirements Questions

 The canvas is based on a short list of fundamental requirements questions.